 Aside from obvious concerns about the health of ourselves and our loved ones, some of us might be very worried about money.
 This is especially if self-isolation or illness means that you or your partner can’t work.

-The government has announced some measures to help, including support for businesses such as the furlough scheme and those struggling to pay their mortgage.
+The government put in place measures during the pandemic to help, including support for businesses such as the furlough scheme and those struggling to pay their mortgage.
 If money issues are affecting you, contact your bank and see what help might be available.

 We've put together this FAQ on your employment rights to help with any questions about how coronavirus might affect your maternity pay or leave.